Welcome Back!

 Last time you were here, you were looking to help vulnerable children and families.
 Your support can save and change lives.

-Through technology, young people may be targeted by scams, experience bullying, or be exposed to sexual, racist, or other inappropriate content.
-They may encounter these risks through their searches, via social media, video, gaming or chat and communication platforms.
-The remarkably fast pace of technological development means the way young people are engaging with technology, and the types of risks they face are also shifting and changing fast.
-It’s important that we keep up in the way we look out for them.
+As use of the internet grows, so too can the risks young people face online.
+Through technology, children and young people may be targeted by scams, experience cyberbullying, or be exposed to sexual, sexist, racist, violent, or other inappropriate content.
+Children are at risk of child sexual exploitation and abuse, child trafficking, economic exploitation and sextortion, manipulation, and behavioural nudging.
+The remarkably fast pace of technological development means the way young people are engaging with technology, and the types of risk they face online are also advancing rapidly.

-Fundamentally, Swipe Safe is built around six internet concepts that have a universality in guiding all online engagements:
+Fundamentally, Swipe Safe is built around six internet key concepts – or “Six Sacred Stones – that embody a universal guide on online engagement:

 Public: Any information you post or share online, even if you do it privately, has the possibility to be shared or accessed.